 You never know when an emergency will hit, by definition.
 Therefore, you treat all the money in the emergency fund as if it could be required tomorrow.

 Savings Goals and Time Horizon

 I use the word “time horizon” in this post.
 It refers to the amount of time between the present day and when you need to spend the money.

 Say you have money sitting to buy a pet turtle in 3 years.
-Then your time horizon would be 3 years.
+Your time horizon would be 3 years.

 Join The Newsletter

 Don’t miss out on weekly posts that help you erase financial stress and secure financial freedom.

 At historic inflation rates of 2.7%, you will lose 11% of your purchasing power in 4 years.

 The situation is even more drastic in 2022 as annual inflation floats around 6%.
 This issue becomes more problematic as your time horizon increases.

 So, where do you put this money to limit inflation’s impact while minimizing the risk of loss during this short time frame?